FlineDev/HandySwift/Sources/HandySwift/HandySwift.docc/Essentials/Extensions.md

 ![](APIKeys)

 A common issue with text fields that are required to be non-empty is that users accidentally type a whitespace or newline character and don't recognize it.
 If the validation code just checks for `.isEmpty` the problem will go unnoticed.
-That's why in [String Catalog Translator][SCTranslator] when users enter an API key I make sure to first strip away any newlines and whitespaces from the beginning & end of the String before doing the `.isEmpty` check.
+That's why in [TranslateKit][TranslateKit] when users enter an API key I make sure to first strip away any newlines and whitespaces from the beginning & end of the String before doing the `.isEmpty` check.
 And because this is something I do very often in many places, I wrote a helper:

 ```Swift
 Image(systemName: self.deepLAuthKey.isBlank ? "xmark.circle" : "checkmark.circle")